 One of the most interesting aspects of deep-sea-cold-water technology is the potential to offset Co2.

 Just one litre per second of cold water released for one year can have the same effect as one tree for one hundred years.
 Sites that can use deep-sea-cold-water can become sites for offsetting Co2.
 This has the potential to generate income and reduce the running costs for the user.

 Deep-sea-cold-water, sea farming and biomass.

 For the sea to be able to support large scale biomass projects, raising deep-sea-cold-water for the sake of bringing nutrients to the sea-surface is probably essential.
 The sea cannot otherwise support the growth of such a large stock.
-The nutrients can also be expected to help de-stress fish stocks by making offshore sea-farming a real possibility.
+The nutrients can also be expected to help de-stress fish stocks by increase the volume of fertile sea-space and by making offshore sea-farming a real possibility.